YMNNs/react-measurements-ts/README.md

 - 🔥 Upgrade to React 18
 - 🛠️ Refactor with TypeScript and functional components (`React.FC`)
 - 🛠️ Fix `Uncaught ReferenceError: global is not defined` when using Vite dev server
-- 🆕 Supports measurement in rectangular areas of **unequal width and height**
+- 🆕 Also works with rectangular areas of **unequal width and height**

 A React component for measuring &amp; annotating images.